Everyone keeps saying you need to take care of yourself. You know they’re right, but you don’t have time to practice self-care everyday.

 - Meet with other moms for play dates.
 Meeting at the mall or Chick-fil-a was a lifesaver for me when my daughter was little.

-- Spend alone time with your spouse – Sometimes day cares or churches offer childcare on a weeknight so parents can
+- Spend alone time with your spouse or partner– If you need a babysitter, sometimes day cares or churches offer childcare on a weeknight so parents can go out.

 - Text or call someone you miss – Life gets busy and we lose touch.
 Taking a minute to text or call someone you miss will fill that loss.

-- Attend a bible study that offers childcare – I didn’t have a car, so I walked to the church around the corner from my house for bible study every week.
+- Attend a bible study or join a book club or bunco group. – Finding a group of people with common interests is life giving.
+I’m too introverted for bunco, but I have been in book clubs, even if it was short-lived.
+And when my daughter was little I didn’t have a car, so I walked to the church around the corner from my house for bible study every week.
 I made some good friends during that season of life.

-- Practice self compassion – As moms, we can be so hard on ourselves.
+- Practice self compassion – As women, we can be so hard on ourselves.
 This is a good time to treat ourselves as we would others.

 - Take the time to get dressed every morning – changing out of pajamas and into an outfit that you feel good in goes a long way in boosting your mood and setting your intention for the day.